Voltage lifts of graphs from a category theory viewpoint: The adjunction between and

 A nice characterization of a fibration using pullback can be found in \cite{boldi2002fibrations} (the authors attribute this observation to Frank Piessens) a morphism $f\colon G\to G'$ is a fibration if and only if the square

 is a pullback in $\Set$.
-The proof of the following theorem is then an easy consequence of the so-called {\em two-pullbacks lemma}. \begin{theorem}\cite[Theorem 45]{boldi2002fibrations} A pullback of a fibration in $\Graph$ along an arbitrary morphism is a fibration. \end{theorem} The following corollary is well-known. \begin{corollary} For every voltage graph $(G,Γ,α)$, the canonical projection $p\colon G^α\to G$ given by $p^V(v,x)=v$ and $p^D(d,x)=d$ is a covering. \end{corollary} \begin{proof} By \Cref{thm:LRisderived}, $G^α$ is isomorphic to the pullback $\pb{G}{\lG}{\KG}$.
-The morphism $q_Γ\colon\K(Γ)\to\ell(Γ)$ is a fibration and it is clear that $p$ is isomorphic to $α^*(q_Γ)\colon\pb{G}{\lG}{\KG}\to G$.
-By \Cref{thm:fibrationpullback}, $p$ is then a fibration.
-Clearly, $p^V$ is surjective, so $p$ is a covering. \end{proof}
+The proof of the following theorem is then an easy consequence of the so-called {\em two-pullbacks lemma}. \begin{theorem}\cite[Theorem 45]{boldi2002fibrations} A pullback of a fibration in $\Graph$ along an arbitrary morphism is a fibration. \end{theorem}

+From this, we obtain a new proof of the fact that the canonical projection $p_α\colon G^α\to G$ is a covering.